JanviMathur2006/JanviMathur2006/README.md

 Bhagwan Parshuram Institute of Technology (BPIT), Delhi, India.
 Passionate about Web Development, UI/UX Design, and Algorithmic Problem Solving.
 Focused on building impactful, real-world applications that seamlessly blend thoughtful design with robust functionality.
-Continuously dedicated to strengthening technical expertise through full-stack project development and the exploration of modern developmen practices.
+Continuously dedicated to strengthening technical expertise through full-stack project development and the exploration of modern development practices.

 ---